 Digitized, cloud-based software like FINSYNC connects advisors to their clients easily, making it a snap to share charts and other presentation elements remotely.
 There’s also little to no need for manual data entry.
 Spending less time on tasks that can be automated means more time available for business development activity.

-As we close in on the start of a new decade, the wave of Fintech innovations that’s transforming business is expected to continue growing.
-Last year alone, global, venture capital-backed Fintech funding jumped more than twofold to $40.3 billion, from $18.3 billion a year earlier, according to CB Insights.
+As we close in on the start of a new decade, the wave of Fintech innovations is expected to continue growing.
+Last year alone, global, venture capital-backed Fintech funding jumped more than twofold to $40.3 billion.
+This is from $18.3 billion a year earlier.
+According to CB Insights.

 The trend increases the likelihood that an integrated, software-led approach to managing finances will be more widely adopted by small businesses eager to remain competitive and save money — and that’s good news for business advisors tasked with the job of guiding them to a brighter future.